destination-earth/DestinE/README.md

 - **Repository Assignment**: Each repository is assigned to a specific project or service with a dedicated management team.

 - **Repository Visibility**: One of the organization owners sets the repository's visibility as "Public" or "Private" based on the project.
+The repository is visible as "private" until internal checks are performed.
+Once the internal checks are passed, the owner will change the visibility to "Public".

-- **Owner Assignment**: The 3E's entity that creates the repository invites the future owner to collaborate.
+- **Member Assignment**: The 3Es owner that creates the repository invites the future members to collaborate.

-- **Owner Responsibilities**: The assigned owner (ADMIN) has full control over the repository, including settings, collaborators, and security.
+- **Member Responsibilities**: The assigned owner (ADMIN) of the repository has full control over the repository, including settings, collaborators, and security.
 Therefore the new owner is fully responsible of the repository.

-- **Collaborator Roles**: The repository owner is responsible for inviting collaborators.
+- **Member Roles**: The repository owner is responsible for inviting collaborators.
 Collaborators do not have admin roles to ensure clear ownership and control.

 | Practice                          | Mandatory | Recommended | Nice to have |
 |-----------------------------------|-----------|-------------|-------------|